WRUC: "Carrier current" station UBS / UCRS / WRUC (beginning 1941)

 In 1939, the Union College Radio Workshop was formed to provide students with "practical radio experience".
 Initially the group worked in conjunction with General Electric, gaining experience in radio programming production at that company's experimental FM station, W2XOY, and its shortwave stations, WGEO and WGEA.
 In mid-1942 the Radio Workshop group merged with the Radio Club, forming the Union College Radio Society.
 Reflecting this change, the carrier current station now became known as the "U.C.R.S.
 Network", boasting a staff of twenty-five students, with studios located in the college's Electrical Engineering building.

 In early 1947, as a result of a contest, the station's identification was changed to "WRUC", standing for "Radio Union College".
 In 1948, the normal operating schedule was daily from 7 a.m. to 9:15 a.m. and 7 p.m. to 1 a.m., and the station was described as an "educational experience in the operation of a model broadcast station" that also provided "for all students the programs they wish to hear".

-By 1963, WRUC had fallen silent, with its equipment in disrepair.
+By 1963, the carrier current station had fallen silent, with its equipment in disrepair.
 Restoring operations was taken on as a project by Richard Ferguson and Jeffrey Hedquist, and after being revived it was again operated as a commercial station, eventually programming a high-energy Top 40 format similar to WABC in New York City.
 Operating hours were expanded to 18 hours a day.
 In the summer of 1966, a telephone line was used to transmit the programs to nearby Skidmore College, where for a time a second carrier current facility rebroadcast the programs for that campus.

+FM station WRUC

+Although FM broadcasting stations were licensed in the United States beginning in 1941, it took many decades for FM band listenership to match the popularity of AM band stations.
+In order to help develop the FM band, the Federal Communications Commission (FCC) authorized the licensing of "Class D" educational stations, which were inexpensive to establish, because they operated with a Transmitter Power Output (TPO) of only 10 watts.
+WRUC was first licensed in 1975, to the "Trustees of Union College in the Town of Schenectady in the State of New York", as a Class D station on 90.9 FM, now officially assigned the WRUC call letters.
+In 1983, the transmitting frequency was changed to 89.7 and the power increased to 100 watts, the minimum to qualify as a "Class A" station.